 As I said above, this teriyaki venison jerky recipe is super, duper simple, using bottled teriyaki sauce, Worstecershire sauce, and onion powder.

-AND, though you can marinate sliced venison or beef if you want, I mixed it in with ground deer, which was quick, and made for super tender jerky.
+So, though you can marinate sliced venison or beef if you want, I mixed it in with ground venison, which was quick, and made for super tender jerky.

 If you have a jerky press, that’s probably a no-brainer for you, but for those of us who don’t, at first glance, it seems a little more complicated.
 Let me assure you though, that it’s really pretty easy.